 I have an engineering-type kid.
 My nine year old has loved all things engineering since he could stack blocks.
 Trying to feed his imagination with books that explore that interest, I asked friends for recommendations.
 Some wise friends recommended the Homer Price books by Robert McCloskey and we loved them.
 Homer is sweet, wholesome, and respectful of others.
 If he were a real kid, I would love for him to be my son’s best friend.
-We will do a review of the Homer Price books this winter.

 Other friends recommended The Great Brain books by John D. Fitzgerald and we were unimpressed.
 In The Great Brain, my husband, son, and I all felt that the characters were a little bratty, a bit manipulative, and not entirely honest.
 I realize that many read these books in a different tone than we do.
 I respect that.
 For us, however, they were not a great fit and that made me sad because there are eight of them and they are written for my son’s reading level.
 We reviewed The Great Brain here.

 My husband remembers loving Encyclopedia Brown by Donald J. Sobol at this age.
 I loved Nancy Drew and the Hardy Boys books by their many writers (just be careful to get the really old books with 25 chapters, not the rewrites with 20 chapters).
-We will be reviewing Encyclopedia Brown this winter.

 While looking for things like Homer Price, Twenty One Balloons, Encyclopedia Brown, Hardy Boys, and Good Old Archibald, I discovered The Mad Scientists’ Club books by Bertrand Brinley.
 Michael devoured The Mad Scientists’ Club books which Purple House Press has brought back into print.
-We will be writing a review of those books this winter.

 While trying to understand The Mad Scientists’ Club better, I discovered the Alvin Fernald books by Popular Mechanics Editor in Chief, Clifford B. Hicks.
 Previously out of print, Purple House Press reissued four of the nine original Alvin books: The Marvelous Inventions of Alvin Fernald, Alvin’s Secret Code, Alvin Fernald’s Incredible Buried Treasure, and Alvin Fernald, Mayor for a Day.
 Bethlehem Books has reissued Alvin Fernald, Foreign Trader.